 Diversifying Your Restaurant Menu With BBQ Offerings

-As much as 75% of adults in the USA own a grill or smoker, according to a recent poll by the Hearth, Patio & Barbecue Association (HPBA).
+As much as 75% of adults in the USA own a grill or smoker, according to a poll by the Hearth, Patio & Barbecue Association (HPBA).
 Considering this love affair Americans have with barbecuing, it is not surprising that an increasing number of restaurants and catering concerns across the country have started adding barbecue offerings to their menus.
 While diversifying a restaurant menu may seem like a huge step to take, it can be made substantially easier by following a few basic guidelines.

 Be creative with the menu